scttcper/koa-simple-ratelimit/README.md

  - `max` max requests within `duration` [2500]
  - `duration` of limit in milliseconds [3600000]
  - `id` id to compare requests [ip]
+ - `whitelist` array of ids to whitelist
+ - `blacklist` array of ids to blacklist

 ## Responses